 The road usually opens in June due to avalanche hazards.

-- Emerald Lake - The Rockies boast many spectacularly colored alpine lakes surrounded by stunning mountain peaks.
-Even among many options, Emerald Lake stands out and is not to be missed.
+- Emerald Lake - The Rockies boast many spectacularly colored alpine lakes surrounded by gorgeous mountain peaks.
+Even with many to choose from, Emerald Lake stands out and is not to be missed.
 After the initial thrill of viewing the lake, enjoy a flat hike around its perimeter or paddle a canoe on its blue waters.
-One of the Rockies’ premier lakeside lodges is located on Emerald Lake’s shore, offering casual or gourmet lunch options.
+One of the Rockies’ premier lakeside lodges is located on the shore of Emerald Lake, offering casual or gourmet lunch options.

 There’s also a bonus quick stop at Natural Bridge on the access road to Emerald Lake.